spacetx/starfish/docs/source/index.rst

 :ref:`Help & Reference <help and reference>` sections to learn more details about _starfish_ and its object models.

-For questions, suggestions, or accolades, `join the #starfish-users channel on the CZI Science Slack
+Starfish is moving user support from `the #starfish-users channel on the CZI Science Slack
-<https://join-cziscience-slack.herokuapp.com/>`_ and say “hi!” or
+<https://join-cziscience-slack.herokuapp.com/>`_ to the `image.sc forum <https://forum.image
-`email the starfish team directly <mailto:starfish@chanzuckerberg.com>`_
+.sc/>`_.
+We hope this forum will be a continually expanding resource for starfish users.
+Please post any help or support requests on `image.sc <https://forum.image.sc/>`_ with the ``starfish`` tag or `email the starfish team directly <mailto:starfish@chanzuckerberg.com>`_

 To see the code or report a bug, please visit the `github repository
 <https://github.com/spacetx/starfish>`_.